saekizm/scheduler-assignment/README.md

 ## What you need to do
-You should follow the instructions below:
-1. fork (do not clone) this repository.
+fork (do not clone) this repository.
 Once you have forked it, make your own repository private and add both me (Graham Healy - @healygr) and Wandri Jooste (@joostew2) as "maintainer".
-2. add all your source files to the `src` directory.
-3. Add your files relating to the manual/help command to the `manual` directory.
-4. Your `makefile` should build the binary and place it in the `bin` directory.
+If this is a pair project, add the other team member as a maintainer.

 ## Misc